Does a Dubai Company Have Enough Economic Substance

 HOW TO KEEP YOUR COMPANY (AND BANK ACCOUNT SAFE)

 In this era of modern, fast-paced business so much rides on a company’s reputation.
 The way financial institutions, customers, suppliers and other market players view the credibility of your business can affect your bottom line and growth potential.

-Startups, entrepreneurs and company owners need to be aware that credibility and substance is vital toward building and sustaining a business.
+Startups, entrepreneurs, and company owners need to be aware that credibility and substance are vital to building and sustaining a business.

 The “EU blacklist” refers to a list of non-cooperative jurisdictions for tax purpose.
 Jurisdictions are added to the “tax haven blacklist” if they are deemed to have shortfalls in their tax rules that could favor tax evasion.
 They are removed from the blacklist if they commit to reforms.